 Frequently Asked Questions

-eating disorder life coach
+eating disorder RECOVERY coach

 As your coach, we are trained to support you in the here and now of your recovery, help you navigate through real-life situations, and assist you towards your recovery goals set by your treatment team.
 We will also work to reinforce behavior changes in collaboration with your treatment team.